 What is executive education?
 Executive education usually refers to programs and courses targeted at professionals working in managerial and executive roles, or those who aspire to those positions.
 Most executive education courses offered by business schools last between two and six days, but some can take over a year to complete part-time.

-Content-wise, executive education focuses on improving the knowledge and skills needed to become an effective leader.
+Content-wise, executive education tends to focus on improving the business knowledge and skills needed to become an effective leader.
 Most executive programs - unlike management degrees such as an MBA, MSc, or Master in Management - focus on sharpening specific aspects of an executive's toolkit, such as accounting, finance, strategy, or negotiation.
-However, some executive programs - like modular general management programs (GMPs) or Executive MBA programs - do provide more broad training for current and future managers and executives.
+That's why executive courses tend to be much shorter than full-on degree programs, which tend to be broader and cover many aspects of business.

-The executive programs listed on this site are "open-enrollment" programs, meaning that anyone is eligible to apply.
+The executive education courses listed on this site are "open-enrollment" programs, meaning that anyone is eligible to apply.
 This is in contrast to "custom" programs typically offered to companies and organizations.

 For a directory of MBA programs available worldwide, please visit our sister site, FIND MBA.